KennethNjuguna/Database_and_SQL-for_Data_Science_and_Python/README.md

 <li>SQL statements fall into two different categories: Data Definition Language (DDL) statements and Data Manipulation Language (DML) statements.</li>
 </ul></p>

-# Using string, patterns and Ranges
+# Using string, patterns and Ranges.
 <p>Retriving data from a table without the where clause.
 WHERE clause requires a predicate</p>
 <p>Predicate is an expression that evaluates to TRUE, FALSE or UNKNOWN</p>
 <p>Use the LIKE predicate with string patterns for search</p>